 Strawberries go well with oatmeal, but if you can’t find any, you can always use bananas, blueberries, raspberries, apples, peaches, and pears.

-For this recipe, it will only take you 10 minutes from start to finish.
+This recipe will only take you 10 minutes from start to finish.
 You can prep ahead by mashing the strawberries first so that it goes more quickly.
-Additionally, using the microwave to warm up the oat milk makes it speedier too.
+Additionally, using the microwave to warm up the oat milk makes it speedier, too.

 Oatmeal is one of those foods you can feel good about eating every day.
 It has heart-healthy benefits and is a great way to keep full and sustained until lunchtime.